willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 Back propagation gives us a tool to understand how modifying each component of the weight vector of each perceptron changes the output of the network.
-A loss function is defined that specifies how the output of the network differs from the expected output, the partial derivatives of the loss function with respect to each weight component $\frac{\partial a^{(n)}_i}{\partial w^{(l)}_j}$ are calculated.
-Having obtained the partial derivatives we can perform gradient descent to tweak the weights in such a way that the output of the network becomes closer to the desired output for each training example, thereby minimising the loss function.
+A loss function is defined that specifies how the output of the network differs from the desired output.
+The partial derivatives of the loss function with respect to each weight component $\frac{\partial a^{(n)}_i}{\partial w^{(l)}_j}$ are calculated through use of the chain rule.
+Having obtained the partial derivatives of the loss function with respect to the weights of the network, we can perform gradient descent in the weight space to tweak the weights in such a way that the loss function is minimized thus causing the output of the network to be closer to the desired output for each training example.

 The MLP is the foundation of modern neural networks, although in modern parlance it is known as a *fully connected feedforward network*.
 The